-See "Course Prefix Index," page 6, for the location of all ASU courses by prefix.
-See the "Key to Course Listings" diagram, on this page, for help in understanding listings.
+See "Course Prefix Index," page 8, for the location of all ASU courses by prefix.
+See the "Key to Course Listings" diagram on this page.

 Campus Code.
 Campus codes are used in the General Catalog and Graduate Catalog only for courses in prefixes used by both ASU East and ASU Main.
 Campus codes are used for all courses offered at ASU Main (M), ASU East (E), and ASU West (W) in the Schedule of Classes and the Summer Sessions Bulletin.